League of Women Voters of New Rochelle:

 It influences public policy through education and advocacy.

-Interview with My Brother's Keeper Leader in New Rochelle from Ina Aronow LWV of New Rochelle on Vimeo.
+Interview with New Rochelle Fire Chief Andrew Sandor from Ina Aronow LWV of New Rochelle on Vimeo.

 - For any questions regarding your ballot please call your County Board of Elections office or call our State League office at (518) 465-4163.